ShimantoRahman/empulse/docs/guide/metrics/user_defined_value_metric.rst

 :class:`empulse.metrics.Metric` class uses a builder design pattern to step-by-step define the metric.
 First, you need to define which type of metric you want to implement.
-In this case, we want to implement a maximum profit metric, so we use the :class:`empulse.metrics.MaxProfitStrategy`.
+In this case, we want to implement a maximum profit metric, so we use the :class:`empulse.metrics.MaxProfit` strategy.

 .. code-block:: python

-    from empulse.metrics import Metric, MaxProfitStrategy
+    from empulse.metrics import Metric, MaxProfit

-    mpc_score = Metric(MaxProfitStrategy())
+    mpc_score = Metric(MaxProfit())

 Afterwards we can start assembling all parts of the cost-benefit matrix.